-- 4.4.1 Ensure workplace and public safety is paramount and that its network assets and operations do not present a safety risk to members of the public, their property, PowerNet staff and contractors. - 4.4.2 Manage its operations in a progressive, prudent and commercial manner including maintaining an appropriate balance between network investment, price discounts and debt levels. - 4.4.3 Achieve an efficient and effective operation within the electricity sector and provide its customers with competitive prices and optimised service by: - Ensuring through PowerNet, that sufficient resources are available to satisfy its service requirements, - Achieving a return for all its electricity distribution assets nearer to the Weighted Average Cost of Capital prior to customer discounts. - Ensure network reliability is improved over time, through targeted network reliability improvement initiatives. - 4.4.4 Continuing to grow its commercial relationship with its joint venture partners, EIL and Pioneer Energy Limited. - 4.4.5 Continuing to strengthen relationships with appropriate companies with a view to achieving economies of scale through strategic alliances or associations. - 4.4.6 Investigating non-regulatory activities and investments to increase shareholder value including generation, electricity distribution and new, relevant investments in the electricity sector.

-- 4.4.7 Pursuing alternative energy technologies in the best interests of shareholders and customers. - 4.4.8 To provide the electrical infrastructure to support a carbon zero economy through decarbonisation of industry, transportation and other sectors. - 4.4.9 Reduce TPCL's impact on climate change by monitoring, benchmarking and reducing the production of greenhouse gasses during its business activities
+- 4.4.1 Ensure workplace and public safety is paramount and that its network assets and operations do not present a safety risk to members of the public, their property, PowerNet staff and contractors. - 4.4.2 Manage its operations in a progressive, prudent and commercial manner including maintaining an appropriate balance between network investment, price discounts and debt levels. - 4.4.3 Achieve an efficient and effective operation within the electricity sector and provide its customers with competitive prices and optimised service by: - Ensuring through PowerNet, that sufficient resources are available to satisfy its service requirements, - Achieving a return for all its electricity distribution assets nearer to the Weighted Average Cost of Capital prior to customer discounts. - Ensure network reliability is improved over time, through targeted network reliability improvement initiatives. - 4.4.4 Continuing to grow its commercial relationship. - 4.4.5 Continuing to strengthen relationships with appropriate companies with a view to achieving economies of scale through strategic alliances or associations. - 4.4.6 Investigating non-regulatory activities and investments to increase shareholder value including investments in the electricity sector. - 4.4.7 Pursuing alternative energy technologies in the best interests of shareholders and customers. - 4.4.8 To provide the electrical infrastructure to support a carbon zero economy through decarbonisation of industry, transportation and other sectors. - 4.4.9 Reduce TPCL's impact on climate change by monitoring, benchmarking and reducing the production of greenhouse gasses during its business activities.